Shanghai Knights: Planned sequel

-A third film was meant to be produced under the title Shanghai Dawn.
-Plans for the film were posted on Jackie Chan's website, but after some news of casting and production plans, no film has been produced.
-While unconfirmed, it is speculated that the project has been halted indefinitely as there is no news nor a release date.
-In a February 7, 2003, interview, Owen Wilson said: "We're talking about it maybe starting in Hollywood and then going from there to Africa or the Pyramids ...
-I feel like we have the freedom to take them anywhere in time we want."

 MGM announced in May 2015 that they were moving forward with Shanghai Dawn.
-Jackie Chan, Owen Wilson and Fann Wong are expected to reprise their roles as Chon Wang, Roy O'Bannon and Chon Lin respectively.
-In September 2016, Jared Hess signed on as director for the film while both Millar and Gough would develop a screen story with Theodore Riley and Aaron Buchsbaum writing the script for the film.
+Jackie Chan, Owen Wilson, and Fann Wong are expected to reprise their roles as Chon Wang, Roy O'Bannon, and Chon Lin respectively.
+In September 2016, Jared Hess signed on as director for the film, while both Millar and Gough would develop a screen story with Theodore Riley and Aaron Buchsbaum writing the script for the film.

 Gough said the third film will be set in China because Chan "wants to showcase China in the way that the first film showcased the old West".
 Gough added that Chan and Wilson also have a hand in the creative process: "With those films, the collaboration of Jackie and Owen comes out on screen as they get along very well.
 With that in mind, you want to get their input in the story phase, so that when we got to script, it's based into the DNA of the story."

-As of 2023, there is no further information or release date for the film.
+In 2024, Gough later revealed that the sequel will most likely never happen as Chan seemed to lose interest in producing it.
+He further revealed that the plot would have picked up from where the last film left off with Chon Wang now a Hollywood stunt man.
+He would receive news that Roy O'Bannon was in Mexico with revolutionaries and would team back up with him.
+Despite this, in 2025, Chan claimed that the script was still being worked on.